Dev-Nana/nexcent/README.md

-# Design de landing page - Nexcent
+# Landing Page - Nexcent

 ![Here is the link to access the result production](https://nexcent-dev-nana.vercel.app/)